 The paintings themselves are an exploration in communication using a collective unconscious that Hammond built through her writings alongside conversations with Reines.
 “This collective unconscious is a combination of my matrilineal cultural heritage (Afro-Caribbean), past experiences, and direct feedback from my body as I recovered from a brain injury,” says Hammond.

-Born in Indianapolis, IN, Larissa Hammond studied Architecture and Linguistics at the University of Cincinnati before earning her BA from Portland State University.
-In 2012, Hammond earned her MFA from the Pacific Northwest College of Art + Oregon College of Art & Craft.
-Since graduating, her thesis was purchased by conceptual artist Luis Camnitzer and she was named by Modern Painters Magazine as 1 of 25 Artists to Watch.
+Born in Indianapolis, Larissa Hammond studied architecture and linguistics at the University of Cincinnati before earning her BA from Portland State University.
+In 2012, Hammond earned her MFA from the Pacific Northwest College of Art and Oregon College of Art & Craft.
+Since graduating, Hammond’s thesis was purchased by conceptual artist Luis Camnitzer and she was named by Modern Painters Magazine as 1 of 25 Artists to Watch.
 Her first solo edition, THE REDDENING, was featured by Monograph Bookwerks and Triangular Press at the Codex International and LA Art Book Fairs.
 THE REDDENING was also purchased by the University of Iowa, Indiana University, and Oregon College of Art & Craft Rare / Artist Book Collections.